What Are the 10 Essentials for Day Hiking? A Complete Checklist

 What you choose to pack for extra clothing will depend on many factors, but here are a few suggestions:

 • Extra socks: Great for when your feet get wet, either from sweat or from walking through water.
 We love Darn Tough Vermont socks, which are made in Vermont from merino wool and come with a lifetime guarantee.
+If you have wide feet or ankles, go with Merino socks from Wide Open (a spin-off of Darn Tough).

 • Wool hat and gloves: For fall, winter, and spring, plus summer hiking at higher elevations.

-• Puffy layer: For days when we’re not sure what the weather will bring, or when we’re climbing in elevation, we also pack a down puffy jacket.
-This one from REI is so light and packable but may not hold up well to brambles and such.
+• Puffy layer: For days when we’re not sure what the weather will bring or when we’re climbing in elevation, we also pack a down puffy jacket.
+This one from REI is so light and packable, but may not hold up well to brambles and such.
 Mine has lasted for about three years, but I patch it with NoSo patches (these make great gifts, too), and it’s almost ready to be replaced.
 Also, this puffy jacket is not waterproof, but it is quite warm.

 Packing the 10 essentials is a great first step for anyone who wants to become a more prepared and confident hiker.
 The more you hike, the more you will want to hike.
 Here are a few additional tips and skills you can work on to prepare yourself for an outdoor life.

-• Sign up for a wilderness first aid course.
+• Sign up for a Wilderness First Aid course.
 Contact your local hiking club to find out if one is offered near you.
 As an alternative, take a basic first aid course that includes CPR and emergency preparedness.

 • Learn primitive skills.
 This is another course that you should be able to find in your local area.
 Learn about edible plants, building emergency shelters, and how to stay alive in the woods.
 YouTube videos and books are poor substitutes, but they are better than nothing.